-Below is a list of major interfaces of Mellanox\ ConnectX®-3 chip:
+Below is a list of major interfaces of Mellanox ConnectX-3 chip:

-- Clock and Reset signals: include core clock input and chip reset signals - Uplink Bus: The PCI Express\ bus is a high-speed uplink interface used to connect ConnectX-3 to the host processor.
-The ConnectX-3 supports a PCI Express 3.0 x8 uplink connection with transfer rates of 2.5GT/s, 5GT/s and 8GT/s per lane.
-Throughout this document, the PCI Express interface may also be referred to as the "uplink" interface - Flash interface: Chip initialization and host boot - I2C Compatible Interfaces: For chip, QSFP connector, and chassis configure and monitor - Management Link: Connect to BMC through SMBus and NC-SI - Others including: MDIO, GPIO and JTAG
+- Clock and Reset signals: include core clock input and chip reset signals - Uplink Bus: The PCI Express bus is a high-speed uplink interface used to connect Mellanox ConnectX-3 to the host processor.
+The Mellanox ConnectX-3 supports a PCI Express 3.0 x8 uplink connection with transfer rates of 2.5GT/s, 5GT/s and 8GT/s per lane.
+Throughout this document, the PCI Express interface may also be referred to as the "uplink" interface - Network Interface: Single network port connecting the device to a network fabric in one of the configurations described in below table.